fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 analyse our design process on the level of the system.
 Characteristics which span letters become the things we want to focus on, particularly at the beginning of the design process.

-The other oddity in type design is that to a very large extent the forms we are designing are already significantly established.
+The other oddity in type design is that, to a very large extent, the forms we are designing are already significantly established.
 Our task as type designers is not so much to create an utterly new form but rather to create a new version of an existing form.
 This can perplex new type designers.
 Finding just the right amount to change in order to excite but not to alienate a reader